setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/retrospectives/fiverr-retro.md

 4. Time-consuming and arguing partners are not good partners - need to figure out quickly, by speech style, questions and lengthy conversation.
 5. Also, not good partner, who doesn't read requirements through.
-6. One 1:1 call needed (Google meet, Slack, Zoom) in the beginning, before price proposal approval
+6. One 1:1 call needed (Google meet, Slack, Zoom) in the beginning, before price proposal approval.
+7. Reject and ban fast.
+8. Rejection, send immediately new proposal out.